The Painting Process

 Next, it is painted with a metallic paint, in this case silver.

 Then, it’s covered in a layer of shellac that is saturated with flakes of base metals.
-These metals that give it that Gilded Age look.
+These metals give it that Gilded Age look.
+They are also what tarnishes and causes it to lose that look.